rapidez/docs/src/0.x/installation.md

 ::: warning Row size too large
 If you run into "row size too large" MySQL errors when indexing in Magento then you could install the [magento2-optimizeflattable](https://github.com/justbetter/magento2-optimizeflattable) module.
 If you're still running into errors you should disable the "Used in Product Listing" on "Text field" and "Multiple Select" attributes, one by one until the index is running fine.

-you disable "" for the attributes which contains the most data like descriptions until the indexes run fine.
 :::

 ## Multistore